-- 2. Click Create.
-The High Availability wizard appears. - 3.
-In the Group Name field, enter a unique name for the HA group, and then click Continue. - 4.
-In the Add GigaVUE-FM Instance page, the details of the GigaVUE-FM instance from which the HA group is created will be fetched automatically. - 5.
+- 4. Choose any one of the following options to encrypt the communication between nodes: - Pre-shared Secret Key Encrypts communication between GigaVUE-FM nodes using an application-managed shared secret key.
+Refer to Encryption of Communication between FMHA Nodes. - Certificate Based Encrypts communication between GigaVUE-FM nodes using manually uploaded certificates.
+Refer to Encryption of Communication between FMHA Nodes. - 5.
+In the Add GigaVUE-FM Instance section, the details of the GigaVUE-FM instance from which the HA group is created will be fetched automatically. - 6.
 Enter the External IP Address and Third-Party Authentication details, if required.
 Click the save icon to save the configuration.

-6. Click Add New Node to add the second and third GigaVUE-FM instances.
-Enter the following details.
+7. Click Add New Node to add the GigaVUE-FM instances.
+Enter the following details.:

-Field Description Status Status of the GigaVUE-FM instance.
-Can be Active or Standby.
-IP Address/DNS Name IP address/DNS name of the GigaVUE-FM instance (s for communication between the GigaVUE-FMs and to configure the HA group) It is always recommended to use the DNS name while creating the GigaVUE-FM High Availability group.
-External IP Address External IP address of the GigaVUE-FM instance (for accessing the GigaVUE-FM HA from outside the internal network.)
-Role Role of the GigaVUE-FM instance.
-Can be configured as either: Active-eligible: provides resiliency and load distribution Supporting instances: provides scalability and performance
+- o IP Address/DNS Name IP address/DNS name of the GigaVUE-FM instance (s for communication between the GigaVUE-FMs and to configure the HA group).
+It is always recommended to use the DNS name while creating the GigaVUE-FM High Availability group. - External IP Address External IP address of the GigaVUE-FM instance (for accessing the GigaVUE-FM HA from outside the internal network.). - Role Role of the GigaVUE-FM instance.
+Can be configured as either: - Active Eligible- provides resiliency and load distribution. - Supporting Node provides scalability and performance. - Username GigaVUE-FM Username. - Password GigaVUE-FM GUI password. - o Third Party Authentication Third-party authentication URL. - 8.
+Click Save Node to validate the details entered for the instances.

-Username GigaVUE-FM User Name

-Password GigaVUE-FM GUI password

-Third Party Authentication Third-party authentication URL

-Click the Save Node icon to validate the details entered for the instances.
-Once the first three instances are added to the HA group, the Continue button is enabled.
+Once three active instances are added to the HA group, the Submit button is enabled.